nikic/nikic.github.com/_posts/2015-05-05-Internal-value-representation-in-PHP-7-part-1.markdown

 and cycle collection and another 16 bytes of allocation overhead.
 Not to mention that we actually have to perform that allocation and the subsequent free, both being quite expensive operations.

-This begs the question: Does a simple integer value *really* need to be stored as a reference-counted, cycle-collectible, heap-allocated value?
+This raises the question: Does a simple integer value *really* need to be stored as a reference-counted, cycle-collectible, heap-allocated value?
 The answer to this question is of course, no, this doesn't make sense.

 Here is a summary of the primary problems with the PHP 5 zval implementation: